How it works ...

 What you need to know?

-- As your energy supplier, we are mandated to help you with your annual reporting for CRCEES by providing you with an annual statement.
-This will show you the consumption for each Meter Point Administration Number (MPAN) / Balancing Mechanism Unit (BMU) which we have supplied and billed during the selected period i.e. 1 April 2013 to 31 March 2014.
+As your energy supplier, we must provide you with an annual statement that shows you the consumption for each Meter Point Administration Number (MPAN)/Balancing Mechanism Unit (BMU) which we have supplied and billed during the selected period i.e. 1 April 2014 to 31 March 2015.